citrix/citrix-daas-rest-go/citrixorchestration/docs/ProvisioningSchemeResponseModel.md

 `func (o *ProvisioningSchemeResponseModel) UnsetCustomProperties()`

 UnsetCustomProperties ensures that no value is present for CustomProperties, not even an explicit nil
-### GetImageRuntimeInfo
+### GetImageRuntimeEnvironment

-`func (o *ProvisioningSchemeResponseModel) GetImageRuntimeInfo() ImageRuntimeInfoResponseModel`
+`func (o *ProvisioningSchemeResponseModel) GetImageRuntimeEnvironment() ImageRuntimeEnvironmentResponseModel`

-GetImageRuntimeInfo returns the ImageRuntimeInfo field if non-nil, zero value otherwise.
+GetImageRuntimeEnvironment returns the ImageRuntimeEnvironment field if non-nil, zero value otherwise.

-### GetImageRuntimeInfoOk
+### GetImageRuntimeEnvironmentOk

-`func (o *ProvisioningSchemeResponseModel) GetImageRuntimeInfoOk() (*ImageRuntimeInfoResponseModel, bool)`
+`func (o *ProvisioningSchemeResponseModel) GetImageRuntimeEnvironmentOk() (*ImageRuntimeEnvironmentResponseModel, bool)`

-GetImageRuntimeInfoOk returns a tuple with the ImageRuntimeInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetImageRuntimeEnvironmentOk returns a tuple with the ImageRuntimeEnvironment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetImageRuntimeInfo
+### SetImageRuntimeEnvironment

-`func (o *ProvisioningSchemeResponseModel) SetImageRuntimeInfo(v ImageRuntimeInfoResponseModel)`
+`func (o *ProvisioningSchemeResponseModel) SetImageRuntimeEnvironment(v ImageRuntimeEnvironmentResponseModel)`

-SetImageRuntimeInfo sets ImageRuntimeInfo field to given value.
+SetImageRuntimeEnvironment sets ImageRuntimeEnvironment field to given value.

-### HasImageRuntimeInfo
+### HasImageRuntimeEnvironment

-`func (o *ProvisioningSchemeResponseModel) HasImageRuntimeInfo() bool`
+`func (o *ProvisioningSchemeResponseModel) HasImageRuntimeEnvironment() bool`

-HasImageRuntimeInfo returns a boolean if a field has been set.
+HasImageRuntimeEnvironment returns a boolean if a field has been set.

 ### GetWarning